 1. Discovering the wreck at Pomonte Beach

 Pomonte Beach is one of the wild spots of Elba Island.
-To reach this beach, I remember that from the church of the village we have to follow the main road, and once there, park the car in one of the free parking 60 meters away from the beach.
+To reach this beach, I remember that from the church of the village, we have to follow the main road, and once there, park the car in one of the free parking 60 meters away from the beach.
 Pomonte beach is a lovely tiny pebble beach with crystal clear water.
 It is a quiet place to relax, where is also possible to rent a sunbed and a sun umbrella.
 Our suggestion is to arrive early in the morning to take place.

 2. Paddleboat at Fetovaia, a beach perfect for families

 Fetovaia Beach is one of the most beautiful beaches of Elba Island, located not far from the village of Marina di Campo.
 Nestled in a small natural cove, Fetovaia is a golden sandy beach with watercolors that go between turquoise and sapphire.
-It is possible to add at the moments of relaxation at the beach, with excursions in paddleboats, or with walks along the long promontory surrounded by the wild Mediterranean scrub.
+It is possible to add moments of relaxation at the beach, with excursions in paddleboats, or with walks along the long promontory surrounded by the wild Mediterranean scrub.

 fetovaia beach Elba Island